YoshiyukiKato/Redison/README.md

 Redison extends [node_redis](https://github.com/mranney/node_redis) without overriding any method.
 So, you can use Redison client same as node_redis client.

-##Event Map
+##Subscribe with Event Map

-You can set callbacks of redis subscriber events for every channel by hashmap.
+You can set callbacks of redis subscriber events for every channel/pattern by hashmap.
 First, please call ```initListener``` for initialize client as subscriber.

 ```js:invoke